-A few months ago, Kent Dodd wrote an article highlighting a maxim about testing philosophy which is totally backwards.
+A few months ago, Kent Dodd wrote an article highlighting a maxim about testing philosophy which is I believe is unhelpful.
 It goes: "Write tests.
 Not too many.
 Mostly integration."
 On the first point, I agree.
 You should be writing tests for most all the code you write.
 It not only helps you for regression testing, but also as a tool for iterating on the design of your code.
 The second point ("Not too many") is where I start to scratch my head.
 I have yet to work at a place where too many tests are the problem.
 TDD is a discipline, and like all disciplines, it more tempting to neglect it than to overindulge.
-So recommending you "not write too many tests" is pointless and harmful advice.
+So recommending you "not write too many tests" seems like harmful advice.

 This article is intended to help you methodically incorporate rad Functional Programming (FP) techniques into your everyday work.